 ARTICLE 6.
 Warranties

 “1.
-After have verified that the return conditions are respected, the Customer shall carefully pack the returned Products in the package of his choice and ensure that the package is securely closed with an adhesive tape.
+After having verified that the return conditions are respected, the Customer shall carefully pack the returned Products in the package of their choice and ensure that the package is securely closed with an adhesive tape.

 2. The return label contained in the delivered package shall be sticked on the package containing the returned goods.

 In the case the returned goods come from different orders, the Customer shall stick on the return-package all the different return labels initially provided in the delivered packages.